eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-23-Linux-Control-Group-Hierarchical-Organization.md

 We can summarize all the above in the following:

- - A domain can be divided into more (sub) `domains` just creating more (sub) cgroups with `mkdir`.
+ - A domain can be divided into more  `domains` just creating more (sub) cgroups with `mkdir`.
  - A cgroup can be turned into a `threaded` cgroup;
    its parent cgroup is automatically turned into a `domain threaded`.